jordanpotti/opsec-aggressor/README.md

 ## Credit

 Thanks to bluescreenofjeff and _tifkin for the original opsec aggressor script.
-It was more better since it rewqrote the GUI options but it hasn't been updated in 4 years, lots has changed since then.
+It was more better since it rewrote the GUI options but it hasn't been updated in 4 years, lots has changed since then.